MathiasRenner/invoiceninja-docker/README.md

-# Using InvoiceNinja with high security and usability on localhost
+# InvoiceNinja for local machine only

 InvoiceNinja is a great tool for business owners to process invoices.
 However it's implemented as a web service, which could expose clients' data to the Internet in case of security issues.
-Since security issues are not unlikely, this project avoids security problems by running InvoiceNinja only on localhost.
+Since security issues are not unlikely, this project here avoids security problems by running InvoiceNinja only on localhost.

 This project simplifies the usage of [InvoiceNinja](https://github.com/invoiceninja/invoiceninja) leveraging [Docker](http://docker.com/) while maintaining a high level of security.